Why Agentic Programming Changed the Way I Build Software

 - Web / CLI → planning, ideation, decomposition

-- Editor (Copilot) → active implementation
+- Editor (Copilot) → active implementation (reactive assistance)

 This separation improves efficiency and reduces friction.